Geographical is the official monthly magazine of the Society, and has been published continuously since 1935.

 It is published under license and has exciting illustrated articles on people, places, adventure, travel, and environmental issues.
 Geographical also includes our monthly feature, In Society, which captures some of our recent work.

 Society members and Fellows can receive Geographical as part of their membership.
 Geographical can also be bought in newsagents or by subscription.

-Current issue: June 2013
+Current issue: July 2013

 And do not forget…

 …our regular features including a round-up of the latest geographical and climate science news; a hotspot focus on South Korea; tips on photographing hay meadows; an unusual Essential Gear feature about living a low-impact life on a British smallholding; reviews of the latest books including a book about China’s grassroots environmental movement, and a guide to creating a domestic life that produces absolutely no waste; plus an interview with campaigner George Monbiot about his latest book Feral, and why he believes we currently have a dysfunctional relationship with nature; and lots, lots more.